Tayzn/EZShop/PERSONAS.md

 - **What's your main barrier to achieving this goal?**
 Creating an intuitive way to update the stock of all products.
+## Basic Customer
+- **Who are you?**
+I am a student starting college.

+- **What's your main goal?**
+I am looking to buy a large quantity of books and other assorted items to start off college.

+- **What's your main barrier to achieving this goal?**
+if our site does not have enough variety, they may go to competitor web-stores.